 Another point not to be overlooked is the noise!
 This will obviously depend on whether the noise bothers you or not!
 Do not hesitate to seek advice on the forum.

-Note that: Avoid gadgets such as mini cooler Although they are cheap, their effectiveness is questionable.
+Avoid gadgets such as mini cooler Although they are cheap, their effectiveness is questionable.
 If your PC lacks USB ports, also try to buy a notebook cooler with a built-in USB. hub.

 Slight improvement of ventilation during heavy calculations (free)